Argentum1993/sokoban/README.md

 # Sokoban
 A [sokoban](https://ru.wikipedia.org/wiki/Sokoban) game made in Java (15) with Swing.
 # About the project
 My training project as part of the course.
 Here I have used design pattern - MVC.
-Here I used the design pattern - MVC.
 And also used Collections Framework, lambda functions and Swing library.
 # Prerequisites
 * Java Development Kit (JDK) 15
 * Apache Maven